 Check all the indicators for the cable tensioner for all winches.
-There is one pressure gauge between the winches.
-To maintain adequate tension on the cable, it should read approximately 75 to 90 psi.
+To maintain adequate tension on the cable, it should read approximately 72 psi.
 Adjust the pneumatic pressure using the integrated regulator when necessary.

 4.2.5 Steel cables maintenance